lyddonb/gae-Checkbook/README.md

 Currently this app is still in development.
 If you wish to run the app and test it out you will need to run it using the app engine development server.

+Bugs
+====
+Currently there are a couple things that need worked on.
+  1) The add checkbook button needs to either be disabled after a user creates the first checkbook or it needs to be taken off the webpage.
+  2) For everyone except the first user, when you create a checkbook the total doesn't update on creation.

 License
 =========